• Skip to content

 Err on the side of caution and base projections on real giving patterns rather than hopeful increases.

-For instance, if your church is in the middle of a capital campaign, do not assume weekly giving toward the general fund will increase when members are stretching to designate funds to a building project.
+For instance, if your church is in the middle of a capital campaign, do not assume weekly giving toward the general fund will increase when members stretch to designate funds for a building project.

 2. Creating A Budget